thephpleague/csv/source/outputting.md

 ## Convert to HTML table

-Use the toHTML method to format the CSV data into an HTML table.
-This method accepts an optional argument $classname to help you customize the table rendering, by defaut the classname given to the table is table-csv-data.
+Use the `toHTML` method to format the CSV data into an HTML table.
+This method accepts an optional argument `$classname` to help you customize the table rendering, by defaut the classname given to the table is `table-csv-data`.

 ~~~.language-php
 echo $writer->toHTML('table table-bordered table-hover');